daffl/uberproto/readme.markdown

 ## Extending existing objects

-Although it is the default functionality, you don't have to inherit from the UberProto base object to use it's functionality. *extend*, *mixin* and *proxy* are all able to take an existing object as the second parameter:
+Although it is the default functionality, you don't have to inherit from the UberProto base object to use its functionality. *extend*, *mixin* and *proxy* are all able to take an existing object as the second parameter:

 	var Person = {